 - Neither does Firefox.

-- Half my I use for Win7 no longer works here.
+- Half my software I use for Win7 no longer works here.

 - It's not as bad as ME or Vista, but it's definitely a lemon.